trustmark-2005-ltd/TrustMark-Supplier-Integration/README.md

 The TrustMark Supplier.IntegrationApi (SIAPI) allows consumers (Energy Suppliers) to query Projects and Measures that exist within the TrustMark Retrofit Platform under ECO4 and ECO+ for purposes of verifying data correctness to improve downstream Ofgem processes.

+Notes:
-Note: This may be subject to change due to Ofgem requirmements.
+* This may be subject to change due to Ofgem requirmements.
+* General project and lodgement concepts resource [Retrofit Integration API](https://github.com/trustmark-2005-ltd/TrustMark-Retrofit-Integration).

 ## API